 Health care providers interact with enormous volumes of clinical data on a daily basis.
-In the current model, providers are required to check electronic medical records (EMRs) at frequent intervals during shifts to obtain new information, and often don’t know when new data is available.
-This can result in medical orders and other actions being delayed or missed entirely.
-Due to patient-level views and charting, interventions across populations of patients are difficult to coordinate.
+In the current model, providers are required to check electronic health records (EHRs) at frequent intervals during shifts to obtain new information, and often don’t know when new data is available.
+This structure can result in medical orders and other actions being delayed or missed entirely.
+Also, due to patient-level views and charting, interventions across populations of patients are difficult to coordinate.

 Enter Agent, a web application platform that delivers real-time clinical data to health care providers via customized messages to a mobile phone or a collaborative patient list on a web dashboard.

-The platform, developed by a group of doctors, developers, and designers at UPHS, streams real-time data from the electronic medical record, Penn Pathways, and Penn Signals, and delivers new and actionable data to physicians, nurses, pharmacists, and technicians.
+The platform, developed by a group of doctors, developers, and designers at Penn Medicine, streams real-time data from the EHR, Penn Pathways, and Penn Signals, and delivers new and actionable data to physicians, nurses, pharmacists, and technicians.
 Agent integrates with other platforms including secure messaging and research data collection tools.

 AgentGo allows providers to subscribe to patients and customize the notifications they receive.
-Options include discrete alerts (e.g. safety reminders, expiring or uncollected medications and labs, where and when patients arrive on the floor), and decision support algorithms (e.g. heart failure management and early warning systems for sepsis) that aim to reduce forgotten tasks, reduce time delay to clinical awareness, and improve clinician efficiency.
+Options include discrete alerts (e.g., safety reminders and notifications about expiring or uncollected medications or labs), and decision support algorithms (e.g., heart failure management and early warning systems for sepsis) that aim to reduce forgotten tasks and time delay to clinical awareness and improve clinician efficiency.